vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The subjects of the [obverse] of this same crossbar remain to be identified.
 The third panel from the right (not the center of the lintel) [below, Plate 154] shows a seated figure with twisted locks in meditation, surrounded by four worshippers; despite the lack of the club, this might represent Lakulīśa.
 If so, the remaining scenes are presumably Saiva. ´ 51

 50 The end of the story may be supplied as it is told in the Mahābhārata (see also below, pp. 592 ff.).
-Mahādeva reveals himself and Arjuna falls to his knees MBh 3.40.55–56: tato devam. mahādevam. giriśam. ś¯ulapāṇinam |
+Mahādeva reveals himself and Arjuna falls to his knees MBh 3.40.55–56: tato devam. mahādevam. giriśam. śūlapāṇinam |

 dadarśa phalgunas tatra saha devyā mahādyutim k 55 k